 We know that love for your pet is not constrained by species!
 We are therefore pleased to treat a variety of exotic pets including ferrets, rabbits, guinea pigs, rats, hamsters, gerbils, hedgehogs, birds, and more.
 These furry friends will receive exceptional care because, like you, we know that they deserve it.

 Due to their high degree of species specializations and medical/environmental needs, we typically only perform wing/beak/nail trims for birds and do not often treat reptiles, but would be happy to refer you elsewhere, as needed.
 Please call us so that we may assist you however possible.

 Advanced Dental Care

-We are pleased to offer the services of Dr. Molly Angel, a board-certified veterinary dental specialist.
+We are pleased to offer the services of Dr. Molly Angel, a Board Certified Veterinary Dentist TM.
 Dr. Molly is both a Diplomate of the American Veterinary Dental College and a Fellow of the Academy of Veterinary Dentistry.
 She practices at Michigan Animal Dental Specialists, adjoining Goodison Veterinary Center, where she provides exemplary care for Goodison Veterinary Center patients and referral patients alike.

 Dr. Molly's medical and surgical training in companion animal dentistry encompasses a wide variety of current veterinary dental care approaches.
 Her knowledge and skill are supported by technology including digital dental radiography and specialized instrumentation allowing for a variety of procedures.
 She performs routine prophylaxis (comprehensive oral examination, scaling, polishing, and fluoride application), simple and surgical extractions, periodontal therapy, endodontics (such as root canals), orthodontic treatment planning, prosthodontic crown therapy, trauma and jaw fracture management, oral cancer treatment and planning, and other complicated oral surgeries.
 Dr. Molly welcomes difficult cases and is pleased to provide second opinions, so don't hesitate to seek her advice.
 Contact Michigan Animal Dental Specialists to schedule an appointment or visit our dental FAQs page to learn more.